semmypurewal/BeginningJavaScript/03-types/readme.md

 One thing that we've already seen is that function arguments can take on any type, which can lead to unexpected results.
 One of the things we'd like to do is make sure our function arguments are of the correct type.
-To do this, we can create simple _predicate_ functions that test the type of a given value, or a value stored in a variable.
+To do this, we can create simple functions that test the type of a given value, or a value stored in a variable.
+These functions return either `true` if the input has the property, and false otherwise.

-A predicate function is a function that simply returns true or false.
-For example, consider the following function.

     var isNumber = function (n) {
         return typeof n === "number;